The Hit Factory: John Lennon's last recording session

 Public awareness of The Hit Factory increased after the death of John Lennon on December 8, 1980.
 Lennon had recorded his final album at The Hit Factory at 353 West 48th Street, a fact mentioned in some newspaper accounts of the murder.
 There are contradictory reports as to whether he was recording and mixing at The Hit Factory or the nearby Record Plant on the day he was murdered.
 Most publications give the Record Plant as the location, as do producer Jack Douglas and others who were with Lennon that day.
 However, Keith Badman, not an eyewitness, writes in his book The Beatles: After the Break-up, 1970–2000 that Lennon had been at The Hit Factory the night of his murder.
 He also writes that Lennon had been at the studio the previous few days working on and mixing tracks for Yoko Ono.

+The obituary of British DJ Andy Peebles to whom John Lennon gave his last interview mentions that Lennon postponed the interview at 'The Hit Factory' until 6pm on Saturday 6th December as he and Yoko had been up all Friday night mixing her new single 'Walking on Thin Ice' suggesting they were at the 353 Est 48th Street location.
+The obituary also shows a picture of Andy Peebles and BBC crew outside that 353 location.
+It was at the studio, that John Lennon gave his last ever interview.
+British DJ Andy Peebles had spoken with the former Beatle just two days before his murder outside his Upper West Side apartment building.